primus/metroplex/README.md

 metroplex.spark(id, fn)
 ```

 Get the server for the given spark id.
-It does not check if the spark on the
+It does not check if the spark is hosted
-current Primus instance.
+on the current server.
 That's up to the developer to implement.

 ```js
 metroplex.spark(id, function (err, server) {